darraghoriordan/darragh-oriordan-com/src/pages/2019/01/17/add-cors-protection-express-application/index.md

 Cors protection is a recommended security configuration for any api.
 It protects your customers from unexpected attacks by blocking websites you haven't approved.

+If you have a devOps team they will handle this for you.
+But if you are a single maker with an application on Heroku and front end on Netlify you need to implement this yourself.<!-- end excerpt -->

-Like most things in express, there's a package you can install to add cors protection to your application and with a tiny bit of configuration you'll be set.<!-- end excerpt -->
+Like most things in express, there's a package you can install to add cors protection to your application and with a tiny bit of configuration you'll be set.

 First install the package (<https://www.npmjs.com/package/cors>)